meltano/meltano/docs/src/docs/transforms.md

     region_table: "{{ env_var('PG_SCHEMA') }}.region"
 ```

-Those entries may follow dbt's syntax in order to fetch values from environment variables.
-In this case, `$PG_SCHEMA` must be available in order for the
-transformations to know in which Postgres schema to find the tables with the Carbon Intensity data.
-Meltano uses `$PG_SCHEMA` by default as it is the same
-default schema also used by the Postgres Loader.

-You can keep those parameters as they are and provide the schema as an environment variable or set the schema manually in `meltano.yml`:
+As an alternative to providing values from environment variables, you can also set values directly in `meltano.yml`:

 ```yml
 transforms: